By

 1,000 years but instead it lasted only 12 years until his own suicide.
 Hitler’s

-use of fear, hatred, and violence caused many other governments to become allies
+use of fear, hatred, and violence caused many other governments to become

-people of eastern Europe broke free and began migrating again.
+the people of eastern Europe broke free and began migrating again.
 Europeans

 stopped being placists on November 9, 1989.

-Melania Knauss Trump grew up on the Soviet side of divided
+Melania Knauss Trump grew up on the Soviet side of divided Europe.

-according to Fox News she
+News she

 could have been deported for her criminal conduct.
 Donald may have wanted